Latest posts by Florian (see all)

-Those labels simply mean that the wipes don’t easily clog up the sewers or create fatbergs.
-They don’t consider any environmental impact.
+Those labels simply mean that the wipes don’t easily clog up the sewers or contribute to fatbergs.
+Manufacturers don’t consider any environmental impact when labeling the wipes.

 If anything, this is even more harmful to the environment as it speeds up the disintegration into microplastics (see the section on “oxo-degradable” in this article).